CommentSold/iOS-Videeo/README.md

 	}
 ```

-When the app detects that a live stream is running, you can use the `VideeoManager.instance.getLiveStreamViewController` function to create the `VideeoViewController`.
-We recommend presenting the `VideeoViewController` fullscreen for the best user experience.
-This same functionality is also available to SwiftUI by calling `VideeoManager.instance.getLiveStreamView`.
+Once the app detects that a live stream is running, you can use the `getLiveStreamViewController` or `getLiveStreamView` functions to get a UIViewController or SwiftUI view respectively from the `VideeoManager`.
+We recommend presenting the stream viewer fullscreen for the best user experience.

-## VideeoStreamDelegate
+## Stream Viewer Customization.

-The videeo stream delegate allows the host app to react to events that happen in stream viewer.
-The host app must provide a `VideeoStreamDelegate` when presenting a Videeo stream.
+The `VideeoStreamDelegate` allows the host app to react to events that happen in stream viewer.
+Each of the following functions represent key integration points, where your app can both be notified and/or override the default behavior of the stream viewer.
 ```
 /// The productTapped function will be triggered when the user taps on the product, either
 /// in the product overlay or in the bottom product tray.